syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/mac-installer/how-to-install.md

    ![License Agree Confirmation](images/Mac_Installer4.png)

    N> The Unlock key is not required to install the Mac installer.
-The Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; ASP.NET Core - EJ2 Mac installer can be used for development purposes without registering the Unlock key.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> ASP.NET Core - EJ2 Mac installer can be used for development purposes without registering the Unlock key.

-5. Now you can open the folder to explore the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio&reg; Mac installer.
+5. Now you can open the folder to explore the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Mac installer.

    ![Destination](Images/destination.JPG)